Dorothy has known she is a writer from a young age.

 She began her first novel in the eleventh grade, and submitted her first picture book to an agent a year later.
 Her first novel to make it past the first stage of submission was about five years later.

 After spending many years focused primarily on creative (and not very creative) non-fiction as a freelance writer, she is returning to her love of fiction and poetry.
 (She thought she had forgotten how to be a poet, but is having great fun with it.)
-Her first picture book, to be illustrated by Julie Flett, is due to be published in 2017.
+Her first picture book is due to be published in 2018.
 Its twin will be published soon after.

 Dorothy has been married for a quick-long time to a wonderful guy who taught her how to fish.
 (He even cleans them!)
 Together, they have three children: one girl and two boys who they homeschooled for many years in the north, reading picture books and novels aloud by their wood stove.
 (Unless it was summer.
 Or they were in a different room.
 Or they were camping.
 Or sitting by a lake somewhere.
 She took books everywhere, I’m afraid.)
 She enjoyed walking, swimming, arts & crafts, and fishing in northern Alberta with her family and friends.